Tough Mudder for Beyond Bea

-In March my cousin’s office held a dress down day and raised £247 for Sands, The Stillbirth And Neonatal Death charity.
+In March 2018 my cousin’s office held a dress down day raising £247 for Sands, The Stillbirth And Neonatal Death charity.

 Since Henry died Martin and I have been supported by a number of charitable organisations including: Sands; Forget Me Not Children’s Hospice; Our Angels; 4Louis; Remember My Baby; Aching Arms and the Snowdrop Bereavement Suite at Bradford Royal Infirmary.
 I am grateful to every single one and in time hope to be able to do something for each of them, for now my focus is on the ones whose support has been most crucial in these first few months after Henry’s death.

 Forget Me Not Children’s Hospice gave us a place to stay in the immediate aftermath of Henry’s death, taking care of us, supporting us emotionally and helping with practical arrangements for Henry’s funeral.
 They continue to support us as we learn to adjust to life without Henry.

 Sands provide support for anyone affected by the death of a child through written information, a helpline, local support groups and a befriending service.
 They also fund research to prevent babies dying.
 A few weeks after Henry died we attended our first Sands meeting and the relief of talking to other parents who’d had similar experiences was immeasurable.